somewonderfulguy/microfrontends-monorepo/README.md

 ## Launch application

-If you came from amother branch start with this command:
+If you came from another branch start with this command:
 ```
 yarn wipe
 ```